gitbrent/PptxGenJS/README.md

 <script lang="javascript" src="PptxGenJS/dist/pptxgen.shapes.js"></script>
 ```

 **************************************************************************************************
 # Presentation Basics
-PowerPoint Presentations are created via JavaScript by following 4 basic steps:
+PowerPoint presentations are created via JavaScript by following 4 basic steps:

-1. Create the Presentation
+1. Create a new Presentation
-2. Add a new Slide
+2. Add a Slide
-3. Add objects (Images, Shapes, Text or Tables)
+3. Add one or more objects (Tables, Shapes, Images, Text and Media) to the Slide
 4. Save the Presentation

 ```javascript